bencher run CLI Subcommand

 Benchmark Command

 The first argument to bencher run is the optional benchmark command.
 This is the command that will be executed, invoking your benchmark harness.
 It can also be set using the BENCHER_CMD environment variable.
 By default this command is executed in a shell, which can be configured with the --shell and --flag options.
 Its output is parsed by a benchmark harness adapter, which can be set using the --adapter option.
 However, if the benchmark harness outputs to a file then the --file option must also be used to specify the output file path.
+Alternatively to track the size of the output file (ie binary size) instead of its contents, use the --file-size option to specify the output file path.

 If you would prefer to not have the command executed in a shell, you can use the --exec flag or simply provide additional arguments to your command as additional arguments to bencher run.